clairecoffey/clairecoffey.github.io/index.md

 After my undergraduate degree, I worked as an AI research consultant, where I joined a start-up company building artificial intelligence software for autonomous vehicles.
 Here, my research was on the implementation and optimisation of multi-objective route planning algorithms.
 For this work, I have two patents: [Vehicle Route Guidance](https://patents.google.com/patent/US20190346275A1/en) and [Target Speed Optimisation](https://www.ipo.gov.uk/p-find-publication-getPDF.pdf?PatentNo=GB2555794&DocType=A&JournalNumber=6730).

 ## <center>Publications & Patents</center>
-- <b>Axes of prognosis: Identifying subtypes of COVID-19 Outcomes</b>: Working with COVID-19 data from Wuhan, China, I collaborated with Emma Whitfield on this project supervised by [Honghan Wu](https://iris.ucl.ac.uk/iris/browse/profile?upi=HWWUX46) to identify and predict nuanced subtypes of COVID-19 prognosis.
-It was published at the American Medical Informatics Association Annual Symposium 2021 and can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8861682/?report=classic) and my presentation can be found [here](https://www.youtube.com/watch?v=WT9sfyTnmuE).
-- <b>Achieving Net Zero within the NHS: System-wide transition to greener, sustainable care</b>: As part of the [University of Cambridge ThinkLab](https://www.thinklab.strategic-partnerships.admin.cam.ac.uk/), I worked on a project with the NHS to improve the delivery of the [NHS Green Plan](https://www.england.nhs.uk/greenernhs/wp-content/uploads/sites/51/2020/10/delivering-a-net-zero-national-health-service.pdf), by specifying actionable solutions and shaping future policies.
-Our report can be read [here](https://www.repository.cam.ac.uk/handle/1810/335306).
-- <b>Cardiovascular risk prediction using metabolomic biomarkers and polygenic risk scores: A cohort study and modelling analyses</b>
-- <b>Vehicle Route Guidance</b>: A patent for the method of determining a journey guidance policy, utlising my work on multi-objective route planning.
-Details [here]((https://patents.google.com/patent/US20190346275A1/en)).
-- <b> Target Speed Optimisation </b>: A patent for a method of optimising vehicle speed at multiple resolutions of a journey for multiple objectives.
-Details [here](https://www.ipo.gov.uk/p-find-publication-getPDF.pdf?PatentNo=GB2555794&DocType=A&JournalNumber=6730).

 <table id="papers">
   <tr>
     <th>Title</th>